flipe-rodrigues/modular-behavioral-box/README.md

 # Modular behavioral box
-Drawings for cutting all the necessary pieces for assembling a modular behavioral box for rats and mice using 5-mm thick acrylic.
+Drawings for cutting all the necessary pieces for assembling a modular behavioral box for rats and mice using 5-mm-thick acrylic.

 ## Project structure
 - **drawings/**: Contains vector graphics files for all components of the box (i.e., walls & modules).